Gardening & Environmental Education

 Kent/MSU Extension “Grand Ideas Garden” (GIG)

-Project: Hands on work in the GIG
+Project: Hands on work in the GIG - see VMS Calendar for dates and times

 Location: Kent/MSU Extension Office, 775 Ball Avenue NE, Grand Rapids